 You can call methods of Java classes from all Epsilon programs to reuse code you have already written or to perform tasks that Epsilon languages do not support natively.

-The Epsilon forum contains more than 3000 messages and we're proud that no question has ever gone unanswered.
+The Epsilon forum contains more than 6500 posts and we're proud that no question has ever gone unanswered.

-We've been developing Epsilon since 2006 and it's not going away anytime soon.
+Epsilon has been an official Eclipse project since 2006 and it's not going away any time soon.